uclisec/uclisec.github.io/_pages/about.md

 We maintain an active blog on topics related to our work.
 Find it [here](https://www.benthamsgaze.org/).

-## Who are we?
-Our group has about 50 members, including faculty, research staff, and doctoral researchers.
-Please visit the [people](/people) page for an up-to-date list of our members.

-## Research Themes
-Some of the key research themes addressed by the group include, but are not limited to:

-- Anonymity
-- Authentication
-- Blockchain and Cryptocurrencies
-- Computer Security
-- Cryptanalysis
-- Cryptography
-- Cybercrime
-- Cybersafety
-- Financial Cryptography
-- Human Aspects of Security
-- Malware
-- Network Security
-- Online Harms
-- Privacy-Enhancing Technologies
-- Reliability and Dependability
-- Security and Privacy Measurements
-- Systems Security
-- Trust
-- Usable Security

 ## Recent posts on Bentham's Gaze

 <div id="feed"></div>